documentation-as-code/ci-cd-for-documentation/slides/README.md

 <!--
 Speaker: Laurent

-Most of the integrated developement environments (IDE) can be enhanced with multiple plugins.
+Most of the integrated development environments (IDE) can be enhanced with multiple plugins.
 Here is a short list of what we used to use.
 -->
 ---
 ![bg right 90%](https://github.com/documentation-as-code/ci-cd-for-documentation/raw/main/slides/codespaces.jpg)